Tom Reid (footballer, born 1901): Career

 Reid played for North Stevenson United and Ayr United (First Division) – also having trials with Clyde, Albion Rovers and Dundee – before joining Port Vale in August 1922.
 His debut came in a 3–0 defeat to Wolverhampton Wanderers at Molineux on 2 April 1923.
 He scored his first goal in the Football League 12 days later, in a 1–0 win over Barnsley at Oakwell.
 Having played the last six Second Division games of the 1922–23 season, he went on to feature 18 times in the 1923–24 campaign, and found the net against Bury and South Shields.
 However, Reid fell out of the first-team picture at the Old Recreation Ground, and played just one game in both the 1924–25 and 1925–26 seasons.
-He was sold on to league rivals Clapton Orient for £230 in January 1927.
+He was sold to league rivals Clapton Orient for £230 in January 1927.
 He later played for Northwich Victoria (Cheshire County League) and New Brighton.